opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 Sort by minimum and maximum values of the fields using the `min` and `max` modes.
 These modes work for both numeric and string data types.

 A text field that’s analyzed cannot be used to sort documents, because the inverted index only contains the individual tokenized terms and not the entire string.
-So, we cannot sort by the `play_name`, for example.
+So, you cannot sort by the `play_name`, for example.

-One workaround is map a raw version of the text field as a keyword type, so it won’t be analyzed and we have a copy of the full original version for sorting purposes.
+One workaround is map a raw version of the text field as a keyword type, so it won’t be analyzed and you have a copy of the full original version for sorting purposes.

 ```json
 GET shakespeare/_search